Volunteer with SMART

 SMART Support Services (Head Office) in Bedford

-Digital marketing volunteer – assist the Communications Manager to improve SMART’s online marketing and develop social media.
+Digital marketing volunteer – assist the Communications Manager to improve SMART CJS’s online marketing, CRM and develop social media.
+Homeworking is possible.

 SMART Prebend Centre in Bedford

 The Centre is open 365 days a year providing vital facilities and services for the homeless and vulnerably housed in Bedford.
+If you want to be involved on the front line, these volunteer opportunities are for you!
 We need the following volunteers at the SMART Prebend Centre:

 General Volunteer – help with the day to day running of the centre.
 This could be on the reception desk, helping with our clothing stores, assisting in the dining area or even helping to process the food donations that we receive.
 This is a varied role and DBS clearance would be required.